tnichols217/notes/college/Extra Questions.md

 >
 > From the day I first discovered CAD to now, I have always been dedicated to improving my 3D design skills.
 From my first few creations of puzzles and brain games to functional devices to then creating art, I remained interested and curious about the possibilities of what could be done.
 When I entered AP 3D Art last year (in the master studio course) I pushed my 3D design further and explored materials, form, space, composition, value, and methods of creation.
 This dedication to the refining of my skills eventually landed me an internship at a local art studio just over a month ago, where I learned to work on a team and share and learn more about the creation of art.
 >
-> When I find something interesting, I will not give up on it.
-I will continually explore and develop it
+> When I find something I love,  will continually explore and develop it, never losing my curiosity to want to learn more.

 # 🟨 Carnegie Mellon Qatar
 1. What interests you about studying Computer Science?
 (500-800 words)